The Ultimate List of Mystery Books for 2024

 Shortly after being burglarized, a travel journalist boards a small luxury cruise liner to cover its inaugural voyage.
 When she thinks she sees a passenger thrown overboard – but everyone is still accounted for – she has to decide if what she saw was real or only in her head.

-This isolation book wasn’t as creepy as some of Ware’s others, but it still kept me on the edge of my seat.
-This unreliable narrator book is a perfect sailing novel as well.
-You just might want to wait until you are off the boat!
-If you love thriller novels, this books is a must-read.
+This book wasn’t as creepy as some of Ware’s others, but it still kept me on the edge of my seat.
+You just might want to wait until you are off a boat to read this one!
+If you love thriller novels, this book is a must-read.

 Mystery Books about Espionage